Now offering Internet

 This is only one way that therapy is helpful.
 Therapy is also like putting a puzzle together.
 The pieces are there, and my role is to help you put them together – that is, to make sense of what’s going on.
 I can help you to gain insight into your motivations, accept yourself more, and achieve personal growth.

-Reasons to see a gay psychotherapist
+Reasons to see an affirming psychotherapist

 - What if you want to show affection in public but your partner isn’t comfortable?